Pavement licensing, alcohol off sales and A-boards

 • evidence that the applicant has met the requirement to give notice of the application (for example photographs of the notice outside the premises and of the notice itself)

-• any other evidence needed to demonstrate how the councils'; local conditions, and the national conditions will be satisfied
+• any other evidence needed to demonstrate how the local and national conditions, will be satisfied

 If you have any queries please contact the councils' Licensing Unit at:

-The Business & Planning Act 2020 has also brought in changes to the Licensing Act 2003 allowing licensed premises such as public houses, bars, cafés and restaurants to serve alcohol to customers seated in these designated outside areas in most cases without having to apply for a variation of their premises licence.
+The Business & Planning Act 2020 brought in temporary changes to the Licensing Act 2003 allowing licensed premises such as public houses, bars, cafés and restaurants to serve alcohol to customers as 'off sales' even if the current premises licence does not permit it, in most cases, without having to apply for a variation of the premises licence.

-The provisions in the Act temporarily modify the Licensing Act 2003 to provide an automatic extension to the terms of most premises licences which only permit the sale of alcohol for consumption 'on the premises' to allow the sale of alcohol for consumption off the premises.
-This will make it easier for licensed premises to sell alcohol to customers for consumption off the premises, which will allow businesses to trade and maintain social distancing.
+The provisions in the Act temporarily modified the Licensing Act 2003 to provide an automatic extension to the terms of most premises licences which only permit the sale of alcohol for consumption 'on the premises' to allow the sale of alcohol for consumption 'off the premises'.

-The off-sales permission will permit off-sales to be made at a time when the licensed premises are open for the purposes of selling alcohol for consumption on the premises, subject to a cut-off time of 11pm or the closure time of an existing outside area, whichever is earlier.
+This off-sales permission allows off-sales to be made at a time when the licensed premises are open for the purposes of selling alcohol for consumption on the premises, subject to a cut-off time of 11pm or the closure time of an existing outside area, whichever is earlier.

 The permission and any conditions attached to it are temporary.
 The permission will lapse on 31st March 2025.